Drug Abuse Problems

-This behaviour can become “normalised” and impede the ability to rationalise in a clear way, leading to the belief that you cannot “cope” or “survive” without the drug.
+This behaviour can become “normalised” and impede the ability to rationalise in a clear way, leading to the belief that one cannot “cope” or “survive” without the drug.

-Under these conditions, the urge to keep using the drug becomes so dominant that the mind starts to develop arguments to deny the “addiction” and to thus continue to use, often leading to a total inability to gauge the amount of drugs that are being consumed, or “need” to be consumed.
+Under these conditions, the urge to keep using the drug becomes so dominant that the mind starts to develop arguments to deny that there is a problem in order to facilitate continued use, often leading to a total inability to gauge the amount of drugs that are being consumed, or “need” to be consumed.

 On the positive side is the fact that all of these Brain behaviours can also be “unlearnt” and with the right type of therapy and personal effort drug abuse and addictions CAN be resolved.

-If you recognise any of these behaviours in yourself, then don’t hesitate to contact us to arrange a Confidential initial consultation when we can discuss the problem in complete confidentiality:-
+If you recognise any of these behaviours in yourself, then don’t hesitate to contact us to arrange a free initial consultation when we can discuss the problem in complete confidentiality:-

-- Your primary focus has shifted to drug abuse and you may have quit doing the things you used to enjoy such as socialising or keeping fit
+- Your primary focus has shifted to using your drug and you may have quit doing the things you used to enjoy such as socialising or keeping fit.

-Once you’re ready to face the truth about your drug abuse problem then you have already taken the first important step towards solving the problem and can move towards seeking a solution.
+Once you’re ready to face your drug abuse problem then you have already taken the first important step towards solving it and can move towards seeking a solution.

 Whichever recovery option you decide to take, being honest with yourself and obtaining the help and support of friends and family can undoubtedly help you to make the move to a drug free life.